Natalie Sebanz (Central European University Budapest)

 Call for papers/posters

 Please submit abstracts to ASCS14@monash.edu with subject line reading ‘ASCS abstract submission’.
 Abstract guidelines: Full contact details, all authors, 3 keywords, discipline (neuroscience, psychology, linguistics, philosophy etc.), indicate poster/talk preference, indicate if poster acceptance is ok if talk is preferred but not accepted, max.
 200 word abstract.
 Deadline:

 September 15th 2014The revised deadline is October 15th 2014.

 The call for papers has closed, however we will accept poster submissions until the week before the conference, Monday 1st of December.
-Posters accepted from now onwards will not appear in the program.
+Posters accepted from now onwards will appear in an addendum to the program.

 Call for symposia

 Please submit proposals for symposia to ASCS14@monash.edu with subject line reading ‘ASCS symposium submission’.
 Symposium proposal guidelines: Full contact details of main symposium proposer, names of 3 proposed speakers , 3 keywords, max.
 200 word general description and motivation for symposium topic, max.
 200 word abstract for each speaker.
 Proposals should seek to have speakers that are not from the same lab/department/university/discipline.
 Deadline